 - Call Client Care Centre at 416-981-5500 and request to have it forwarded by email or regular mail

 Step 2: Complete the Application Form

 If applicants have questions when completing the form, they can contact the following for support and assistance:

 Applicants can submit the completed form to any of the following:

 After Step 1-3, Toronto Community Housing Corporation will begin the internal review process for the submitted application.

 These fees are only a guide.
-Each OU or building may adapt these fees.
+Each regional office or building may adapt these fees.

 |What kind of Event||